 A British tourist died in Chefchaouen this year after being bitten by a cat.
 So, please be careful about approaching or feeding them.

+It could be a life-saving treatment.
 They may look clean and adorable but you can never be too careful.

 10. Negotiate taxis prices before you get inside and don’t let them bring a ‘friend’